COVID-19 Vaccine Booster Information

 While there is no deadline to apply for financial aid at UMass Dartmouth, the university awards institutional funds on a first-come, first-serve basis and priority deadline for FAFSA is April 1.

 Get involved on campus and meet new friends, connect with staff and faculty, and have some fun while you’re learning!

 Look for a job on campus – work-study or non-work-study.

 Find some UMassD gear and show your campus pride.

 Make sure you have completed and submitted your FAFSA to UMass Dartmouth - school code is 002210.

 Submit your FAFSA by March 1 (our priority deadline) to receive maximum financial aid consideration.

 April is a great time to apply for scholarships.
 All students should fill out the UMassD General Scholarship Application.
 This single application allows you to be considered for multiple scholarships.
 There are some scholarships which require supplemental applications, which will maximize the number of scholarships you may be eligible for.
 The deadline to apply for scholarships is July 1.
 Search for scholarships at UMassD and apply today.

-Your Accepted Student Day is a chance to meet UMassD faculty and students, learn about student life, explore academic programs, and get financial aid advice.
+Your Admitted Student Day is a chance to meet UMassD faculty and students, learn about student life, explore academic programs, and get financial aid advice.